pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/getUserProfiles.md

 <!-- toc -->

-The Onegini Cordova plugin maintains a set of profiles that you have created.
+The Onegini Cordova Plugin maintains a set of profiles that you have created.
 This method allows you to retrieve all existing profiles.

 ## `onegini.user.getUserProfiles`